rossbm/udacity-ml-capstone/README.md

 ```

 This will create a new environment named _capstone_.
 Please note that it will download a bunch of packages.
 To activate the environment:
-*  Windows: ```activate capstone```
+*  Windows: ```activate capstone_env```
-*  macOs and Linux: ```source activate capstone```
+*  macOs and Linux: ```source activate capstone_env```

 After this has been completed, you can activate Jupyter Notebook by typing ```jupyter notebook``` into your shell.
 You can then explore the notebooks.
 The notebooks are ordered and should be run in sequence, more or less.
-If you run a later notebook without having run an earlier one, it is possible that an exception will be raised since some notebook rely on the outputs of previous notebooks.
+If you run a later notebook without having run an earlier one, it is possible that an exception will be raised since some notebooks rely on the outputs of previous notebooks.

 Project Organization
 ------------